paulmach/osm/README.md

 element is a specific version of that feature.

 A number of helper methods are provided for dealing with features and elements.
-The idea is to make it easy to work with a Way and it's member nodes, for example.
+The idea is to make it easy to work with a Way and its member nodes, for example.

 ## Scanning large data files